cse-southeast-devcrew/openhack-durable-entities/docs/solution-design.md

 ![Processing Flow](./images/OpenHack_ProcessingFlow.png)

-The processing starts when documents are fed into the CosmosDB containers (shipments and on hand), which triggers a change feed in CosmosDB.
+The processing starts when documents are fed into the Cosmos DB containers (shipments and on hand), which triggers a change feed in Cosmos DB.

 Azure Functions configured to listen to the feed get a list of documents which are added.
 The Change feed listener convert them to events.